dvdgeroconnell/PODA-coursework/README.md

 # PODA-coursework
-Coursework for the Principles of Data Analytics module
+Coursework for the Principles of Data Analytics module.
 ***

+## References
+This README has taken [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) into account.
+More information on writing in Markdown in Github's documentation(https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## About This Project
 This repository contains: